 HR and Remuneration Committee

-Members: The Remuneration Committee consists of four Directors: Peter F. Hartman (Chairman), Martha Brooks, Richard B. Evans, Guy Maugis.
+Members: The Remuneration Committee consists of four Directors: Martha Brooks (Chair), Richard B. Evans, Peter F. Hartman, Guy Maugis.

 Function: Some of the principal duties and responsibilities of the Remuneration Committee include: review, evaluate and make recommendations to the Board regarding compensation policies and establish performance-based incentives that support our long-term goals, objectives and interests; review, set and approve corporate goals and objectives relevant to the compensation of the Chief Executive Officer; review and approve the compensation of all employees who report directly to the Chief Executive Officer; review and make recommendations to the Board with respect to incentive and equity based compensation plans; provide oversight concerning selection of officers, management succession planning, expense accounts, indemnification and insurance matters, and separation packages; and assist the Board in reviewing succession planning and the talent development process; assess compensation philosophy and policies to monitor risk management; and prepare responses to any shareholder proposals relating to remuneration policies of the Company.